Fact checked

 Who is responsible for organizing the service?

-The executor should take responsibility for organizing and facilitating funeral and burial arrangements based on the final wishes of the deceased’s will.
+The executor should take responsibility for organizing and facilitating the funeral and burial arrangements based on the final wishes of the deceased’s will.

 If there is no appointed executor, this would be the responsibility of the estate administrator or public trustee.